-Note: For a shortcut to add a mesh force, drag and drop a mesh asset into the scene.
-The mesh wizard that pops up has option for creating a mesh force.
+Note: For a shortcut to add a Mesh force, drag and drop a mesh asset into the scene.
+The mesh wizard that pops up has an option for creating a Mesh force.

 One additional feature that mesh forces have is they can be used as “containers” for any of the other Forces.
 You can indicate an area to be included or excluded for a particular force by setting the corresponding properties in the “Container Force” property group to the name(s) of the mesh forces you wish to use as containers.